 The Center for Public Policy (CPP) serves as an interdisciplinary hub for Drexel faculty who conduct policy-oriented research, and as an interface between those faculty and relevant government agencies and nonprofit organizations, especially those in the Philadelphia region.

+The Center offers a Master of Science in Public Policy and a Master of Science in Environmental Policy.
+The MS in Public Policy is a professional master's degree designed for people who work, or would like to work, for government or nonprofit organizations.
 The MS in Environmental Policy prepares students for careers as policy analysts who have a strong commitment to environmental values, are scientifically and methodologically competent, and can work effectively on policy with various groups and institutions engaged in environmental issues.

-Careers in Public Service
+Careers In Public Service

 Prospective students interested in the MS in Public Policy or the MS in Environmental Policy who would like to learn more about the job opportunities available in policy and administration should consult: